38 Pages Posted: 18 Nov 2011 Last revised: 15 Feb 2017

-We identify welfare-maximizing patent royalties in a model of costly imitation, entry and imperfect competition.
-When the social planner may impose a compulsory license, optimal royalties either blockade entry, facilitating unregulated monopoly, or yield an aggregate-zero-profit duopoly.
+We identify welfare-optimal patent royalties in a model of costly imitation, entry and imperfect competition.
+When the social planner may impose a compulsory license, optimal royalties either blockade imitation, facilitating unregulated monopoly, or yield an aggregate-zero-profit "efficient" duopoly.
 When duopoly is optimal, the optimal per-unit royalty pins the equilibrium price at the aggregate average cost and the optimal fixed royalty shifts surplus so the patentee and imitator break even.
-Interestingly, royalty payments with such royalties may be negative.
-Because of this, aggregate-zero-profit duopoly may be impossible to achieve if the planner must instead direct the courts to use such royalties.
+Efficient duopoly yields higher welfare than monopoly for sufficiently low invention cost, and may also yield higher welfare than a prize system.
+Interestingly, royalty payments may be negative.
+Because of this, efficient duopoly may not be feasible if the planner must instead direct the courts to use such royalties.

 Keywords: patents, damages, royalties, invention, entry